pablobernabeu/UKCLC2020-workshop-Open-data-and-reproducibility/README.md

 - **Live demo**: Pablo & Eirini, 20 minutes

     Writing a text showcasing markup styles such as italics, bold, indentation, hyperlinks, maths, styled inline code, styled code chunk.

+    The document with the Markdown demonstration is: https://hackmd.io/FVOQNhtfTM2ZKSgCkFKbqw?both

+    You can see examples of using R Markdown in analysis scripts here: https://github.com/eirini-zormpa/slow-naming/tree/master/scripts

 - **Task**: Replicating, 10 minutes